WIND BAND CONDUCTING AND MUSIC EDUCATION SYMPOSIUM

 Conductors and Observers are encouraged to bring the scores listed below.

-Conductors should prepare to conduct 3 or 4 of the works from the list.
+Conductors should prepare to conduct 3 or 4 works from the list.
 For multiple movement works, conductors may choose to focus on individual movements.

-First Suite in E-flat— Gustav Holst (Gr.
+Second Suite in F — Gustav Holst (Gr.
 4 Matthews Edition/Boosey & Hawkes)

 Explore issues related to rehearsing, conducting and teaching, including score study, expressive conducting, and rehearsal issues related to achieving better blend, balance, intonation and precision.